Family Law

 Confusion in the Recognition of Foreign Country Judgments

 There are at least three different legal regimes in the United States that govern the recognition of foreign judgments.
-While the distinctions between these regimes is clear to me—and, I suspect, to many readers of this blog—the same is not necessarily true for many judges and practicing attorneys.
+While the distinctions between these regimes are clear to me—and, I suspect, to many readers of this blog—the same is not necessarily true for many judges and practicing attorneys.
 In this post, I first discuss a…

 Continue Reading